 The Lowdown on Low Blood Pressure

 Most people worry about having high blood pressure.
-For a few people, however, low blood pressure, or hypotension, is a major concern.
+But for some people, low blood

 What are the symptoms?